Skip to main content

 note

-In case you want to use the default component, you can import the component from the @components-origin path alias.
+If you want to use the default component's functionality while adding your own, you can import the original component using the @components-origin path alias.

-To add a new master level component to the page, first thing you need to do is to identify the page that you want to add the component.
-In the following example, we will add a new component to the productView page.
+To add a new master level component to a specific page, first identify the target page.
+For example, to add a new component to the productView page:

 <your-theme-folder>